phill-holland/neurodiversity-accommodations-cheat-sheet/MEETINGS.md

 # How to Schedule & host a Meeting

+CHALLENGE MEETING CULTURE AS MUCH AS POSSIBLE

+as a host, ensure the mneeting is focussed and doesn't go on a tangent. (assuming you can recognise a tangent!!!)

 Have I...?

 - [ ] Written a concise bullet pointed meeting description, describing the purpose of the meeting, the aims of the meetings and expected outcomes